 Don't break the surface skin of the dough when forming a pizza

 Rolling with a rolling pin can squeeze out moisture.
 Hand toss, or press and stretch on a smooth floured surface.

 Make sure your peel is smooth, dry, and clean.
 Sprinkle it with a tiny bit of cornmeal, semolina or flour.

-Stretch your dough out on a smooth surface and then arrange it on the wooden peel.
+Stretch the dough out on a smooth surface and then arrange it on the wooden peel.
 (Don't roll or flatten the dough while on the peel.)

 Shake the wooden peel to ensure the dough is not sticking - if it is, stop here and flour the dough.